nginxinc/kubernetes-ingress/site/content/configuration/access-control.md

 ---

-## Deploy an Access Control policy
+## Deploy a Policy to create a deny rule

 Create a file named _access-control-policy-deny.yaml_.
 The highlighted _deny_ field will be used by the example application, and should be changed to the subnet of your machine.